Shopify/krane/README.md

 :closed_lock_with_key:  [Creates Kubernetes secrets from encrypted EJSON](#deploying-kubernetes-secrets-from-ejson), which you can safely commit to your repository

-​:running: [Runs tasks at the beginning of the deploy](#deploy-time-tasks) using bare pods (example use case: Rails migrations)
+​:running: [Running tasks at the beginning of a deploy](#running-tasks-at-the-beginning-of-a-deploy) using bare pods (example use case: Rails migrations)

 This repo also includes related tools for [running tasks](#kubernetes-run) and [restarting deployments](#kubernetes-restart).